 But, I am not much of a fan of letting my cat outdoors for different reasons.
 I really need to know if this will be harmful to this breed in any way.

-Your Maine Coon Cat does not need to go outside.
+Your Maine Coon Cat does not need to go outdoors.
 On the contrary, he will live a longer, healthier live in the house with you.
 Nearly all veterinarians and Maine Coon cat breeders are taking this position, too!

 It's a myth that these cats (though they are robust!) are more "wild" or "hunters" etc, and need to go outdoors due to their breed being big and evolving outdoors many generations ago.